Robert Bos Chair, Senior Advisor IWA, Switzerland

 Viet-Anh Nguyen, Professor in Water and Wastewater Engineering, Hanoi University of Civil Engineering (HUCE), Vietnam

-Professor, PhD.
-Viet-Anh Nguyen has around 30 years of experience in water supply and sanitation sector, spending number of efforts in teaching and in research and development activities, with focus on efficient water supply and appropriate sanitation systems, feasible industrial pollution control measures, especially for the developing countries.
-Participation of local users and private sector, sludge management and resource recovery solutions, development of water and sanitation industry, adaptive to climate change challenges, water digitalization, are also among his main interests.
+Professor Viet-Anh Nguyen (PhD) has around 30 years of experience in the water supply and sanitation sector, with efforts focused on teaching and on research and development, related to efficient water supply and appropriate sanitation systems, and feasible industrial pollution control measures, especially for the developing countries.
+Participation of local users and the private sector, sludge management and resource recovery solutions, development of the water and sanitation industry, climate change adaptation and water digitalization are among his main interests.

-Prof. Nguyen has experiences in water sector capacity building, devoting his time for education and training for young water supply and sanitation specialists in Vietnam and some other countries.
+Prof. Nguyen is experienced in water sector capacity development, devoting his time to education and training for young water supply and sanitation specialists in Viet Nam and some other countries.
 Professor Nguyen has published about 30 papers in indexed international journals, 100 papers in national journals, 15 textbooks, monographs, and reference materials.
-He has been awarded with 5 patents, and some medals/awards.
+He has been awarded with fivepatents, and some medals/awards.
 He has been also involved in several consulting works, as well as in inter-sector policy advocacy.

 Jae-Woo Park, Professor in Department of Civil and Engineering at Hanyang University, Seoul, Republic of Korea